 - Highlight the important work being done by the Alzheimer’s Association.

-- Be sure to say that the donation is tax-deductible and that checks should be made payable to the Alzheimer’s Association, MA/NH Chapter.
+- Be sure to say that the donation is tax-deductible and that checks should be made payable to the Alzheimer’s Association

-- Enclose a copy of a donation form so that your donors can easily send in donations and a link to your personal fundraising webpage.
+- Enclose a copy of the offline donation form so that your donors can easily mail in donations, as well as provide the link to your personal fundraising webpage so they can easily donate via credit card.

 - Be sure to thank all your donors!